google/deepvariant/_posts/2019-01-31-using-nucleus-and-tensorflow-for-dna-sequencing-error-correction.markdown

 layout: post
 title:  "Using Nucleus and TensorFlow for DNA Sequencing Error Correction"
 date:   2019-01-31
-description: "In this post, we formulate DNA sequencing error correction as a multiclass classification problem and propose two deep learning solutions.
-Our first approach corrects errors in a single read, whereas the second approach, shown in Figure 1, builds a consensus from several reads to predict the correct DNA sequence."
+description: "An example of how Nucleus, a library for reading, writing, and processing genomics data, can be used alongside TensorFlow for machine learning.
+We discuss two approaches for the problem of DNA sequencing error correction and implement the second approach in this <a href=”https://colab.research.google.com/github/google/nucleus/blob/master/nucleus/examples/dna_sequencing_error_correction.ipynb”>Colab tutorial.</a>"
 img: "https://github.com/google/nucleus/raw/master/nucleus/examples/images/consensus-approach-overview.jpg"
 ---